 You’ve gone and printed tons of labels – enough to last you a lifetime (or so it seems.)
 Then you discover that there was a typo of some sort… Or perhaps some vital information was omitted… Or you find out that your supplier made a change in your product and now you have to make some changes to your label.
 How about that time when your labels got applied to the wrong item?
 And what if you want to move your warehouse inventory around and need to re-label all your racks?

 On top of that, the labels you first used have a really strong adhesive.
 It’s not going to be easy to remove and replace them.

 This is where EIM comes to your rescue!!

 We have materials that “cover-up” or “block-out” old labels to hide even the boldest of print.
-Their high opacity obscures information and graphics even on clear containers.
+A cover-up label has a high opacity that obscures information and graphics even on clear containers.
 Blind clinical studies regularly use cover-up films and papers to discretely mask manufacturing information that may distort reporting results.
 Security labels such as tamper evident silver VOID labels with block out features can protect important data in all types of applications.
 Interestingly, we even had a customer who wanted just a couple labels to cover up an old logo he had on his metal signs!